-Of the power generated from Stage II, entire 600 MW will be sold to Uttar Pradesh Power Corporation Limited (UPPCL) at a cost plus tariff determined by Uttar Pradesh Electricity Regulatory Commission (UPERC).
+Of the power generated from Stage II, entire 600 MW is being sold to Uttar Pradesh Power Corporation Limited (UPPCL) at a cost plus tariff based on the terms and conditions of the PPA approved by Uttar Pradesh Electricity Regulatory Commission (UPERC).

 The construction for the 600 MW Rosa Phase II picked up in full swing after the financial closure was achieved in July 2009.
 Phase II of the project entailed an investment of around Rs.
 3,100 Cr and was funded with a Debt-Equity ratio of 75:25.The Boiler, Turbine and Generator (BTG) which are the main equipments for the plant was sourced from Shanghai Electric Corporation (SEC), China.

 The project will use Coal as the primary fuel.
 The coal will be supplied from the Ashoka Coal mines of Central Coalfields Limited (CCL), a subsidiary of Coal India Limited (CIL).
 The coal mines are located in Jharkhand and the coal will be transported by Railways over a distance of 870 kms.

 The entire 600 MW of power generated for off-take by UPPCL will be evacuated through a dedicated transmission line to the UPPCL substation, located approximately 20 km from the project site.

 The water required for the power plant will be sourced from Garrah river located a kilometer from the project.